greole/owls/README.md

 ![](https://badge.fury.io/py/owls.svg)

 The Owls package is a collection of python tools for data analysis and plotting of OpenFOAM cases.
-It provides the following basic functunality:
+It provides the following basic functionality:

 - A reader for OpenFOAM scalar and vector fields, set files and log files
 - Converting OpenFOAM data to FoamFrames which are derived DataFrames from the pandas library

 This tutorial aims to illustrate the basic workflow of the Owls package.
-After installing, make sure that the module following imports are availible
+After installing, make sure that the module following imports are available

 # Installation
 ~~~~.bash